skhasu/download/README.md

 # Yummy Download Manager (YDM)

 Yummy Download Manager (YDM) is a powerful and easy-to-use download manager for videos and audio from various websites.
-Built using `yt-dlp`, YDM supports a wide range of formats and resolutions, providing a seamless downloading experience.

 ## Features

 - **Download Videos and Audio:** Download videos and audio from a wide range of websites with just a few clicks.